 A medical history may help the doctor better understand the nature of a patient’s symptoms, when they occur, and their possible causes.
 The doctor may ask about family history of allergic disease; whether the patient also has diseases such as hay fever or asthma; and about exposure to irritants, sleep disturbances, any foods that seem to be related to skin flares, previous treatments for skin-related symptoms, and use of steroids or other medications.
-A preliminary diagnosis of atopic dermatitis can be made if the patient has three or more features from each of two categories: major features and minor features.
+Features of the disease fall into two categories: major features and minor features.
 Some of these features are listed in the box below.

 Currently, there is no single test to diagnose atopic dermatitis.
 However, there are some tests that can give the doctor an indication of allergic sensitivity.